Effective shear and bulk viscosities for anisotropic flow: Effective viscosity

 Our study is limited to $v_2$ and $v_3$ because their dependence on the initial density profile is, to a good approximation~\cite{Gardim:2014tya}, a linear response to the corresponding initial anisotropy $\varepsilon_n$~\cite{Teaney:2010vd}, both in ideal and viscous hydrodynamics, so that the dependence cancels when taking the ratio in Eq.~(\ref{defDelta}).
 Therefore, even though we evaluate $\Delta_n$ with a specific, smooth density profile, which will be specified in Sec.~\ref{s:weights}, we expect the result to be universal to a good approximation.
 This should however be checked explicitly when initial-state fluctuations are present~\cite{Aguiar:2001ac,Miller:2003kd,Alver:2006wh}.
 We plan to do this in a future work.

 We now derive the general expression of $\Delta_n$ in the limit of small viscosities. $\Delta_n$ is a functional of $(\eta/s)(T)$ and $(\zeta/s)(T)$, which vanishes by construction if $(\eta/s)(T)=(\zeta/s)(T)=0$.
-Transport coefficients enter the equations of viscous hydrodynamics as two separate linear contributions~\cite{Romatschke:2017ejr} Therefore, for small $(\eta/s)(T)$ and $(\zeta/s)(T)$, $\Delta_n$ must be a linear functional of these quantities~\cite{Paquet:2019npk}:
+Transport coefficients enter the relativistic Navier-Stokes equations (which represent the first-order correction due to viscosity) as two separate linear contributions~\cite{Romatschke:2017ejr}.
+Therefore, for small $(\eta/s)(T)$ and $(\zeta/s)(T)$, $\Delta_n$ must be a linear functional of these quantities~\cite{Paquet:2019npk}:

 where $T_f$ is the lowest value of the temperature, called the freeze-out temperature, and $w^{(\eta)}_n(T)$ and $w^{(\zeta)}_n(T)$ are weight functions for shear and bulk viscosity.
 These weight functions quantify the effect of viscosity on anisotropic flow at a given temperature.